dudarev/cghub/cghub/docs/source/future.rst

 Depending on WSI-API
 ---------------------------------------------

-WSI-API *may* specify some parameters in the future that would improve speed, but will reqire some modifications to be made.
+WSI-API *may* specify some parameters in the future that would improve speed, but will require some modifications to be made.

 They *may* include: